 Memorable Manitobans: Wesley Crawford Lorimer (1913-2010)

 Born at Regina, Saskatchewan on 19 April 1913, the oldest of five children, he attended Normal School then, in 1931, began teaching school in rural Saskatchewan.
 In 1935 he moved to Regina where he worked as a school vice-principal.
-In 1942 he joined the RCAF, served as a navigation instructor and later as an adminstrative officer.
+In 1942 he joined the Royal Canadian Air Force, served as a navigation instructor and later as an adminstrative officer.
 At the end of the war he was appointed to the staff of the Moose Jaw Normal School.
 He obtained leave and with DVA assistance attended Teachers College at Columbia University, New York.
-He obtained BA and BEd at the University of Saskatchewan and MA and EdD from Columbia.
+He obtained BA and BEd degrees at the University of Saskatchewan and MA and EdD degre from Columbia University.

 He died on 2 March 2010.